ngxs/store/docs/advanced/meta-reducer.md

 this with [plugins](plugins/intro.md).

-An example of a meta reducer might be to clear the entire state when a user logs out, lets implement that like:
+An example of a meta reducer might be to clear the entire state when a user logs out.
+An example implementation would be:

 ```TS
 import { getActionTypeFromInstance } from '@ngxs/store';